lexesj/go-web-proxy-server/README.md

 ### Metrics

-Metrics of the time it took to serve the client and the bandwidth is used is obtained using my `metrics` package.
+Metrics of the time it took to serve the client and the bandwidth is used is obtained using the `metrics` package.
 When a HTTP request is made, a snippet of the current time is saved on call of the `handleHTTP()` function.
 Another snippet of the current time is saved before the return of the `handleHTTP()` function.
-This time is used in my `metrics` package which stores a map of the hostname to a map of the full url and the time saved compared to an uncached response.
+This time is used in the `metrics` package which stores a map of the hostname to a map of the full url and the time saved compared to an uncached response.
 The time saved is calculated by subtracting the time it took to fulfill an uncached request from the time it took to